shadew1/CNN-Music-Genre-Classification/README.md

 # Music genre classification using CNNs

-The goal of the assignment is to classify different music genres based on their spectrograms.
+The goal is to classify different music genres based on their spectrograms.

-Download the **template notebook** as a start for your assignment: there, you will find the way to download the data and some helpful functions already coded for you.
-Upload it on Google Colab and modify the name of the file as "ST456_WT2024_Assignment1_YourLSECandidateNumber.ipynb", where `YourLSECandidateNumber` corresponds to your 5-digit candidate number available on LfY.

 ## Data